Vivid and close lightning from Carlyle to Bartelso, Illinois: May 5, 2012

 I opened the shutter again and quickly retreated back into the shelter of the truck.
 Another two CGs hit within 1/2 mile - one to the north, then another to the east about 15 seconds later.
 After another 20-25 seconds, yet another hit just to the east.
 The storm seemed to not be moving, as the lightning wasn't moving farther away.
 I jumped out and rotated the camera to point east - I didn't like the view (slightly uphill and into a grove of trees across Highway 127), but there was no time to reposition.
 I expected the precip core to start unloading on me at any minute (given the small hail already falling), but the rain was nowhere to be seen or heard.
 The next CG crashed down across the road, again less than 2 seconds flash-to-thunder delay.
 I jumped back out to check the LCD and start another exposure - this one was squarely in frame!

 With CG intervals of about 15 to 30 seconds, I had just enough time to jump out to close and open the shutter immediately after each strike, then retreat back to the safety of my truck.
 Power lines next to the road likely provided some protection, but I wasn't taking any chances.
 I was more afraid of the camera getting struck at this point and losing the shots I'd already caught.
 Two more CGs to the east occured in frame, but off to the left side.
 Both of these had flash-to-thunder delays of 2 to 3 seconds.

 Clear-air, crisp, close and rain-free CGs are a lightning photographer's dream.
-It happened this night, making it one of my best and most memorable lightning chases of all-time.
+It happened this night, making it one of my best and most memorable lightning expeditions of all-time.